run2bizdocs/documentation/en-us/docs/4biz-helium/processes/configuration/configuration/register-definitive-media.md

 Description: Registering the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.
 # Registering definitive media

-This functionality has the objective to register the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.
+This functionality is intended to register the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.

 It can have configuration items associated with licenses and documentation.